maxmckenzie/node-api/README.md

 ##### Knex.js

-Knex.js is a "batteries included" SQL query builder for Postgres, MySQL, MariaDB, SQLite3, and Oracle designed to be flexible, portable, and fun to use.
+[Knex.js](http://knexjs.org/) is a "batteries included" SQL query builder for Postgres, MySQL, MariaDB, SQLite3, and Oracle designed to be flexible, portable, and fun to use.
 It features both traditional node style callbacks as well as a promise interface for cleaner async flow control, a stream interface, full featured query and schema builders, transaction support (with savepoints), connection pooling and standardized responses between different query clients and dialects.

 You should take a glance at [the documentation](http://knexjs.org/).

 ##### Bookshelf.js

-Bookshelf is a JavaScript ORM for Node.js, built on the Knex SQL query builder.
+[Bookshelf.js](http://bookshelfjs.org/) is a JavaScript ORM for Node, built on the Knex SQL query builder.
 Featuring both promise based and traditional callback interfaces, providing transaction support, eager/nested-eager relation loading, polymorphic associations, and support for one-to-one, one-to-many, and many-to-many relations.

 You should also take a glance at [this documentation](http://bookshelfjs.org/).